pedro-mgb/mini_qr_code/README.md

 ## Contributing

-Anyone is free to open issues of bugs and feature suggestions, and even create Pull Requests with implementation of said features / fixes.
+Anyone is free to open issues of bugs and feature suggestions, and even create Pull Requests with implementation of said features / fixes, add app translations for other languages, etc.

 However, Pull Requests will be reviewed by me, and given my limited free time, may take some time to address them.